 Focus on the key muscle groups i.e. quads, hamstrings and calves.
 Stretch each one for around 30 seconds and repeat two or three times.

 Listen to your body.
-If there's something that's niggling, twinging, or just not feeling right, get it checked out with your local Nuffield Health Physiotherapy Clinic.
+If there's something that's niggling, twinging, or just not feeling right, get it checked out by booking an online appointment with one of our physiotherapists.